Mold Testing in Irvine, Orange County, CA

 When mold is visible, direct surface sampling is recommended.
-This sample method can determine types of molds present.
-However, it is not an accurate measure of quantity of airborne mold spores present at the time of testing.
+This sampling method can determine the types of molds present.
+However, it is not an accurate measure of the quantity of airborne mold spores present at the time of testing.

 For the past decade, we have been implementing an EPA research DNA mold test suited to screen homes for mold, when ordered by a client’s physician.

 Irvine, Orange County, CA HERTSMI-2

 This scoring system is the application of the DNA testing shown on ERMI test results.
 The new roster is designed to help patients (previously sickened by water-damaged buildings) understand if a given building is safe for occupancy.

 Irvine, Orange County, CA Survey of Indoor Mold (SIM)

 The Survey of Indoor Molds (SIM) is a collection of assays employing Mold Specific Quantitative Polymerase Chain Reaction (MSQPCR) technology that was developed by the United States Environmental Protection Agency.